BrianaCamp/looking-glass/about.md

-about_text: "*Coded Glass* explores the urgency of the #metoo movement, the role of social technology, and the ways in which individual narratives can shape the web as a form of community building through the metaphor of glass, a rich art historical material. \n\nUsing the collected data and analysis of 2,629,581 English-lamguage
+about_text: "*Coded Glass* explores the urgency of the #metoo movement, the role of social technology, and the ways in which individual narratives can shape the web as a form of community building through the metaphor of glass, a rich art historical material. \n\nUsing the collected data and analysis of 2,629,581 English-language
   #metoo tweets as source material, this project uses stained glass imagery as both
-  a form for data visualization and a metaphor for creating communal sacred space.
+  a form of data visualization and a metaphor for creating communal sacred space.
-  This project is funded by an Immersive Scholar Residency at the Hunt Library, and the Andrew W. Mellon Foundation."
+  This project is funded by an [Immersive Scholar](https://www.immersivescholar.org/) residency at the [NCSU Libraries](https://www.lib.ncsu.edu/), and the Andrew W. Mellon Foundation."
 contributors:
 - name: Liss LaFleur